MariamElnaggar/CPE487Project/README.md

       );
     END COMPONENT;
 ```
-8. Added instanses of the clocks in our process
+8. Added instances of the clocks in our process
 9. Added display process that depends on the clk_1kHz timing
 10. Removed the base code's game logic and added our own
 11. Edited gen_moles so it generates 4 squares instead of 16